Code-Institute-Submissions/Worlds-most-amazing-memory-game/README.md

 * jquery
 * popperjs

-And a special thanks to my mentor Simon for all his help. www.github.com/Eventyret
+And a special thanks to my mentor <a href="https://github.com/eventyret">Simon</a> for all his help